-I discussed Athena SWAN in October at a meeting with the NZ Science Minister, the Chief Science Advisor and the federal science department.
-Shortly afterwards, the Minister announced that NZ would be piloting the Athena SWAN model, adapted for the NZ context.
+I discussed Athena SWAN in October at a meeting with New Zealand’s Minister of Science and Innovation, the NZ Prime Minister’s Chief Science Advisor and the Ministry of Business, Innovation and Employment who are very interested in adapting Athena SWAN for the NZ context.
 I think these are positive steps and I look forward to watching how they adapt the model for their unique circumstances and helping in any way that I can.

 Last but not least, I wanted to let you know about a project we’re running with the participation of many of the largest research organisations in Australia.

 It’s a national trial of anonymous review for research funding applications.
 We know that removing names and gender pronouns from applications works well to combat gendered bias.

 NASA recently tried this using application materials for observing time on the Hubble Space Telescope.

 They adopted a system where the names of reviewers and scientists were made known to each other only after the review was complete.
 For the first time in 18 years, proposals with female leads had a slightly higher success rate than those led by men.

 We are implementing this method in Australia in a structured scientific trial, anonymising the applications for project time on telescopes, synchrotrons and supercomputers.

 We hope that the trial will do two things.
 First, it will provide important data on the effectiveness of anonymised review and provide a strong evidence base for the STEM sector to take action on more equitable processes in future.
 Second, if international experience is anything to go by, it should cause an immediate reduction in gendered and cultural biases that exist in such decision making processes.